Hands-on experience led by dental health experts

 Read all application instructions prior to beginning an application.

 - Official transcripts from all current and previous colleges/universities except Marquette.
 International applicants must have course grades converted to numerical values of 4.000, 3.000, 2.000, and 1.000 or to corresponding letter grades of A, B, C, and D, respectively.
 Where such a conversion is not possible, an explanation of the grading system used in the foreign dental school and undergraduate institution should accompany the official English translation of the grade transcripts.

 - Undergraduate and dental school grade-point averages, and class rank in dental school.
 If class rank is not listed on the official transcript, a dean's letter may be submitted to email@example.com or as an additional reference through the online application.

 - Three letters of recommendation reflecting the applicant’s clinical and academic abilities.

 - Scores from the National Board Dental Examinations, Part I and Part II OR the Integrated National Board Dental Examination.
 Not required from graduates of non-U.S./non-Canadian dental schools.
-Official scores should be sent to email@example.com.
+Official scores should be sent to firstname.lastname@example.org.

 - A curriculum vitae and a personal statement.